Skip to Content

 Let’s talk about how to create a classic jewelry capsule.

-I’m frequently asked what you should have on hand to layer accessories into your outfits easily.
+I’m frequently asked what you should have on hand to layer accessories into your outfits.

 It might take some time to pull it together, depending on how much you want to spend or invest.